dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1840](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1840): Provide memory-based overrides of async methods when subclassing 'Stream'

 The default implementation of '{2}' delegates to '{1}', which is innefficient as it requires an extra copy.
 It also results in extra allocations as it returns Task instead of ValueTask.
-Consider moving your implementation to '{2}' and have '{1}' delegate to '{2}'.
+Consider moving {0}'s implementation to '{2}' and have '{1}' delegate to '{2}'.

 |Item|Value|
 |-|-|